-The parameter $w{i,j}$ is the row i, column j element of the matrix W, which is known as a spatial weight matrix.
-This matrix describes the level of "relatedness" across the sample of observations.
-The choice of a spatial weighting matrix is up to the researcher, but common forms reflect physical distance between observations or physical contiguity of particular observations, with zeros along the diagonal.
+The choice of a spatial weighting matrix is at the researcher's discretion, but common forms reflect physical distance between observations or physical contiguity of particular observations, with zeros along the diagonal.
 The λ term captures the extent to which shocks to one country spill over to another country, given their level of relatedness.
 The model resulting from a combination of (1) and (2) is known as the Spatial Error Model (SEM).
 The SEM is appropriate when it is believed that the correlation across dependent observations results from spatial correlation in the shocks to the data generating process.